zhutao100/qwen-image-mps/README.md

 - `-o, --output` (str): Output filename (default: edited-<timestamp>.png).
 - `--lora` (str): Hugging Face model URL or repo ID for additional LoRA to load (e.g., 'flymy-ai/qwen-image-anime-irl-lora' or full HF URL).
+- `--batman`: Add a LEGO Batman minifigure photobombing your edited image!

 ## What the script does